Simulation: Input hardware

-Current research into user input systems
+Research into user input systems

-Research in future input systems holds a great deal of promise for virtual simulations.
-Systems such as brain–computer interfaces (BCIs) offer the ability to further increase the level of immersion for virtual simulation users.
-Lee, Keinrath, Scherer, Bischof, Pfurtscheller proved that naïve subjects could be trained to use a BCI to navigate a virtual apartment with relative ease.
-Using the BCI, the authors found that subjects were able to freely navigate the virtual environment with relatively minimal effort.
-It is possible that these types of systems will become standard input modalities in future virtual simulation systems.
+Systems such as brain–computer interfaces (BCIs) offer the ability to further increase the level of immersion for virtual simulation users, where naïve subjects could be trained to use a BCI to navigate a virtual apartment with relative ease.

-Virtual simulation output hardware
+Output hardware

-There is a wide variety of output hardware available to deliver a stimulus to users in virtual simulations.
+There is a wide variety of output hardware available to deliver stimuli to users in virtual simulations.
 The following list briefly describes several of them: